Test Case Maintenance

 A testcase is the difference between saying that something seems to be working okay and proving that a

+set of specific tasks is known to be working correctly.
 Test Plan talks about "What has to be tested" while Test Cases talk about "How to test" because of which both these documents are of equal importance in testing.

 QTP and Winrunner Questions and Answers